tangtao646/n8n-desktop/README.md

 5. **Disclaimer**: Any consequences arising from the use of this project shall be borne by the user, and the project maintainers assume no responsibility.

 ### Security Warning
-**Important Security Notice**: This project packages n8n with disabled official restrictions (such as ExecuteCommand nodes).
+**Important Security Notice**
+This application provides a built-in button/option to enable (unblock) nodes that are disabled by default in official n8n (such as the `ExecuteCommand` node).

 **Security Risk Warnings**:
 1. **Command Injection Risk**: ExecuteCommand nodes allow execution of system commands, malicious workflows may cause data loss, system damage, or security vulnerabilities